04Marcus/canadream_radio/README.md

 **CanaDream for ETS2/ATS Local Radio**

-13.01.:
+18.01.2019:
-+ **Base Map**: new stations/removed non existent stations + frequency changes in LA, Ehrenberg, Yuma, El Centro, Indio
++ **Base Map**: new stations added, removed non existent stations + frequency changes in a few cities

 26.12.:
 + **Canadream**: fixed stream urls and added new logos - no silent stations anymore